 Need help preventing your attacks?
-Try these migraine home remedies, one at a time please, and find what works for you.
+Try these migraine home remedies, one at a time please, and find what works best for you.

-Have you had this?
+Have you had this happen?

-But it is important to find some migraine home remedies that you can rely on in your time of need.
+It's important to find some migraine home remedies that you can rely on in your time of need.

 Migraines and finding what works for you, you being uniquely you - can be trial and error.